blu-sta/HK-Rando-4-Log-Display/README.md

 I leave all the unzipped files in a folder in Downloads, and then have a shortcut on the Desktop \
 It was written for Windows and may require .NET 5/8 to be installed in order to work, depending on the downloaded version. \
 I have started work on something that I hope will allow for wider use of the Log Display, including on other OS's.

+## What's New since v2.1.0.0
+- This section, to summarise the changes for those who don't want to read the change logs
+- New buttons
+    - The Helper tabs can now separate and hide Out-of-Logic checks
+    - The Spoiler tabs can now hide obtained items (in case you only wanted to know where items you missed were)
+- Additional rando support
+    - VendorRando and
+    - YetAnotherRandoConnection
+- Obtained counters on Spoiler tabs

 ## Compatibility